harmlessmultimedia/harmless-diagnostic/README.md

-Harmless Diagnostic 🇬🇭
+Harmless Diagnostic
-Tracking Enrolment, Retention, and Learning with NaCCA-Aligned AI Harmless Diagnostic is a dual-purpose educational intelligence tool built for the UNICEF StartUp Lab Challenge.
+(Tracking Enrolment, Retention, and Learning with NaCCA-Aligned AI)

+Harmless Diagnostic is a dual-purpose educational intelligence tool built for the UNICEF StartUp Lab Challenge.
 It empowers Ghanaian educators to manage the successful re-entry of out-of-school children and identify foundational learning gaps in JHS, SHS, and TVET classrooms.

 🚀 The Mission